 Topstitch the double fold of the top of the crochet pocket.
 Place the fabric so the raw edge aligns with the bottom edge of the knitting needle pockets.

 Now mark lines for the crochet hook pockets, it is essential these follow the lines of the knitting needle pockets.
-Follow the stitching lines from the knitting pocket down, skipping the first and third stitch line to create two pockets double-width to allow for circular knitting needles.
+Follow the stitching lines from the knitting pocket down, skipping the first and third stitch lines to create two larger pockets, double-width.
+A larger pocket is perfect for circular knitting needles.

 I like to decorate the outside of the knitting needle roll with the two remaining strips of contrasting fabric.
-I place the ider one 4 1/2″ from the opposite edge of your base fabric, followed by your second 10″ up from the bottom edge.
+I place the larger one 4 1/2″ from the opposite short edge of your base fabric, followed by your second 10″ up from the same edge.

 Top stitch in place.

-Cut a piece of ribbon 25 1/2″ for tying around your rolled knitting needle case, fold in one third/two thirds.
-Tack in place along one the left side seam (as you look at the pockets) so it doesn’t slip.
+Cut a piece of ribbon 25 1/2″ for tying around your rolled knitting needle case, fold the ribbon at one third along.
+Baste this fold in place along the left side seam (as you look at the pockets) so it doesn’t slip.

 Fold the knitting needle roll right sides together so the back edge is approximately 1/2″ longer, and pin in place.
-Stitch down the two long sides of the bag.
-I like to mark straight stitch lines with taylors chalk and the quilter’s ruler.
+Stitch a straight seam down the two long sides of the knitting needle case.
+I like to mark straight stitch lines with taylors chalk and the quilter’s ruler as a useful guide fro my stitch line.

-Turn the bag the right side out and press.
+Turn the knitting needle case the right side out and press.

-Finally, fold over the final seam at the bottom.
-A double fold with fabric from the front of the bag makes a good finish to the inside bottom of the bag.
+Finally, fold over the final seam at the bottom and sewing machine stitch.
+A double fold with fabric from the front of the bag makes a good finish to the inside bottom of the knitting needle case.